-“Rising momentum in new road and rail projects, together with telecommunications infrastructure including the NBN, will also support a strong upswing in the value of engineering construction, which is expected to rise by 8.0 per cent in 2017-18 and a further 10.6 per cent in 2018-19 after shrinking by 6.5 per cent in 2016-17,” he said.
+“Rising momentum in new road and rail projects, together with telecommunications infrastructure including the NBN, will also see strong growth in the value of engineering construction, which is expected to rise by 8.0 per cent in 2017-18 and a further 10.6 per cent in 2018-19 after shrinking by 6.5 per cent in 2016-17,” he said.

 “This is very positive for the construction industry businesses, their employees and contractors and the mining, manufacturing and service businesses active in construction supply chains.

 “Governments and training providers should be taking notice of the emerging skill shortages in the construction sector and be quick to respond with changes to relevant training and immigration categories," Willox said.

 Conditions also remain strong for multi-level apartments in 2017-18, as Australian construction companies continue to work through a solid backlog of work.
 But this is seen as the peak year in the current cycle, with activity set to turn down sharply in 2018-19.